jonscheiding/phone-ringer/Readme.md

 The code looks like [this](phone-ringer.ino).
 We're generating a push-pull square wave by alternately activating one or the other of the outputs on our h-bridge.
 This is a little different than normal (i.e. mains) AC power, in that we don't have a "neutral" line that remains at ground potential and a "hot" that oscillates above and below.
 Instead, our two lines take turns being the "hot".

+Before building the circuit, you'll want to set the boost converter to an appropriate voltage.
+An easy way to do this is to hook up the input to a couple of AA batteries, and connect a large resistor and your voltmeter to the output.
+You can then turn the pot to set the voltage.
+For now, I set mine to 18V - we may adjust this later.

 Once you build this circuit and power it up, you should get a reading on your voltmeter in AC mode.
-If it is a "true RMS" meter, it should read 5V.
+If it is a "true RMS" meter, it should read 18V.
 Otherwise, the reading may be lower, or inconsistent.
 I don't have an oscilloscope, but if you hooked one up you would see something like this:

 ![A/C square wave result](waveform.png)